 Pro Tip: Modern PDFs are machine-readable.
 Still, some Applicant Tracking Systems trip on them.
 Check the job offer to make sure it won't reject an HR resume PDF.

-Want to interview other options for your HR resume format?
-See this guide: "3 Resume Formats: How to Choose the Best One [Examples]"
+You can interview other options for your HR resume format, too!
+See this guide: 3 Resume Formats: How to Choose the Best One [Examples]

 This is not your first rodeo.

 You know managers don't spend much time reading the average resume.

 Break the mold with your Human Resources resume summary or resume objective.
 A well-written one can stretch that six seconds into a slow, careful read.

 Which is which?

 A resume summary shows this is not your first time herding cats.
 Use it if you've got lots of HR experience.